Silica sand mining

 Are MPCA permits required?

 MPCA air permits are issued to sand and gravel mining facilities to control air emissions from combustion sources such as dryers or particulate matter such as blowing sand.
+Some permits may require monitoring of particulate matter.

 For more information on air quality permits, check these publications on the MPCA website: